RMITLibrary/easy_cite/markdown/rmitharvard.md

 The author can be an individual person or organisation.

-In your in-text references, include the author's name (individual or organisation), followed by publication year (e.g. 2021).
+In your in-text citation, include the author's name (individual or organisation), followed by publication year (e.g. 2021).

-If the author's name is an organisation, you can use the shortened name form for your in-text references in parentheses if the organisation uses it regularly and it has become commonly accepted, e.g. 'RBA' rather than 'Reserve Bank of Australia'.
+If the author's name is an organisation, you can use the shortened name form in parentheses for your in-text citation if the organisation uses it regularly and it has become commonly accepted, e.g. 'RBA' rather than 'Reserve Bank of Australia'.
 This saves you space.
 The full name is provided in the reference list.

 #### In-text citation: Direct quotes